Forza.guide

 If you internalize these patterns, you won't need the tables for most cars.

-• Race car = softer chassis tune, more locked diff (except Prototype/GP — those are stiff because of aero loads)
+2. Race car = softer chassis tune, more locked diff

 A tune is never truly "finished."
 Hardware changes the car (controller vs wheel, console vs PC).
 Your driving improves over time — tunes that felt good last month may feel slow now.
 The same car set up for one track will be wrong for another.
 The point isn't to chase perfection; it's to build something you can drive confidently and consistently, then improve it as you learn.
 Consistency beats raw pace every time.